PowerShell/PowerShell/docs/building/internals.md

 This document is not by any means complete.
 The ultimate source of truth is the code in `.\build.psm1` that's getting executed on the corresponding CI system.

 This document assumes that you can successfully build PowerShell from sources for your platform.
-For more information on how to build PowerShell, please follow the below these instructions:
+If not, follow instructions below:

 | Platform     | Releases           | How to Install                 |
 |--------------|--------------------|--------------------------------|